 The State posted the revised STP and Draft CBAS Transition Plan for public comment starting October 14, 2022 through November 13, 2022.
 Refer to the DHCS STP webpage and the CBAS Transition Plan Appendix II for more information about public comment period notifications.
-DHCS submitted the STP and Draft CBAS Transition Plan to CMS for final approval on XXXX.

 The Draft CBAS Transition Plan provides a blueprint for the California Department of Aging (CDA) and the Department of Health Care Services (DHCS) in partnership with interested stakeholders, including CBAS providers, participants and their family/caregivers, managed care plans, advocates, and community providers to transition CBAS centers into compliance with the requirements of the HCB Settings Rule by March 17, 2023, and thereafter.
 The goal of this transition is to ensure that CBAS centers meet the needs, preferences, and choices of CBAS participants in collaboration with their family/caregivers/authorized representatives.
 Refer to Appendix I: Milestones & Timelines which identifies the status of the activities and processes to validate CBAS center compliance with the HCB Settings requirements by March 23, 2023, and thereafter.
-All Draft CBAS Transition Plans including their respective Appendices are posted on the CDA website.
+All Draft CBAS Transition Plans including their respective Appendices are posted on the CDA CBAS HCB Settings Stakeholder Activities webpage.